 The three main topics covered:

+Most of the pages have photos and in most of them the subject is not doing the traditional smiling pose.
 You can sense the emotion of the subject and you feel like the photographs have captured a part of the person visually.

-One of the tips he gives and explains in detail is to "See it as sculpture" and it is something I had not tried before.
-On pages 59 and 60, he gives little recaps on 8 of the portraits which I found very informative on his thought process.
+For me, it's a great source of inspiration and posing ideas when I am stuck in a rut and want to get more creative.
+One of the tips the author gives and explains in detail is to "See it as sculpture" and it is something I haven't tried before.
+On pages 59 and 60 he gives the recaps on 8 of the portraits which I found very informative on his thought process.